elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-strong-introductions-and-conclusions-impact-the-grading-of-an-essay.md

 url: /learn/education-studies/questions/how-do-strong-introductions-and-conclusions-impact-the-grading-of-an-essay
 score: -1.0
 related_article1:
-    id: 168872
+    id: 168876
-    title: How can robust conclusions strengthen an academic argument?
+    title: >-
+        What techniques can be used to conclude a piece of writing with impact?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-robust-conclusions-strengthen-an-academic-argument
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-conclude-a-piece-of-writing-with-impact
 related_article2:
     id: 168872
+    title: >-
-    title: How can robust conclusions strengthen an academic argument?
+        How can robust conclusions strengthen an academic argument?
     subject: Education Studies
     url: /learn/education-studies/questions/how-can-robust-conclusions-strengthen-an-academic-argument
 related_article3:
-    id: 168865
+    id: 168866
-    title: How can understanding the topic help in achieving clarity of thought in essay writing?
+    title: >-
+        What does it mean to cross the threshold in understanding complex ideas?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-understanding-the-topic-help-in-achieving-clarity-of-thought-in-essay-writing
+    url: /learn/education-studies/questions/what-does-it-mean-to-cross-the-threshold-in-understanding-complex-ideas
 related_article4:
-    id: 168861
+    id: 168872
-    title: Why are co-curricular activities important in interviews, and how can they demonstrate personal qualities?
+    title: >-
+        How can robust conclusions strengthen an academic argument?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-cocurricular-activities-important-in-interviews-and-how-can-they-demonstrate-personal-qualities
+    url: /learn/education-studies/questions/how-can-robust-conclusions-strengthen-an-academic-argument
 related_article5:
-    id: 168859
+    id: 168870
-    title: How can practicing with peers help in preparing for oral exams?
+    title: >-
+        What is lateral thinking and how can it be applied to problem-solving?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-practicing-with-peers-help-in-preparing-for-oral-exams
+    url: /learn/education-studies/questions/what-is-lateral-thinking-and-how-can-it-be-applied-to-problemsolving
 ---

 &nbsp;